smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- So, speaking of prior talks, in April I gave a talk at RailsConf 2021.
+- So, for some background, in April I gave a talk at RailsConf 2021.
 - You might've watched it, but it's also fine if you didn't.
 I'm not offended.
 - I was considering giving part of it again today, but instead I decided to talk about the experience itself.
 - I think the talk went well, overall, and I'm **really** happy I did it.